seotrue/Feelist/README.md

 This project is currently running in Spotify **Development Mode**.

-Only registered test users can authenticate due to Spotify API limitations.
+Due to Spotify API restrictions, public login is not available.
-Public login is not available yet.
+Only registered test users can authenticate.

-You can still browse the UI without logging in.
+To try full functionality, please run the project locally and configure your own Spotify API keys.

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is at.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started